Raspberry PI OS Lite: Headless Install, Setup and Configure

 Step-by-step guide

-There are 2 main methods to install Raspberry PI OS Lite.
-The first one is using the official Raspberry PI Imager tool.
-The second one is using flashing software like, for example, Etcher.
+There are two main methods for installing Raspberry PI OS Lite.
+The first one is with the official Raspberry PI Imager tool, and the second one is with USB flashing software.

-Please note that I suggest running the installation software with administrative permissions in both cases.
+Please note that, when preparing the USB from a MS Windows PC, I suggest running the installation software with administrative permissions in both cases.

 Method 1: Install Raspberry PI OS Lite with Raspberry PI Imager

-Take the RPI Imager installation software from the Raspberry Pi download page and install it according to your OS.
-Once installed, please run the Imager with administrative permissions.
+Take the RPI Imager installation software from the Raspberry Pi download page, install it according to your OS and run it.
 You will get the RPI Imager open:

-With the Micro Sd storage plugged into the PC running the RPI Imager, you can now select the Storage with the “Choose Storage” button:
+With the Micro SD storage plugged into the PC running the RPI Imager, you can now select your Micro SD from the “Choose Storage” options:

-From Raspberry PI Imager 1.7.1, the Foundation added to its official flashing software the ability to pre-configure some settings in order to be ready from the very first boot.
-Press the gear button below the “Write button” to access the ability to pre-configure WiFi, enabling SSH, timezone and so on:
+From Raspberry PI Imager 1.7.1, the Foundation added to its official flashing software the ability to pre-configure some settings to be ready from the very first boot.
+After pressing the NEXT button, you will be asked if you want to change the settings or, if this isn’t the first time you use the imager, if you want to clear them:

 If you find any errors here, please try again to write the image and/or try changing the Micro SD storage.